j4w8n/sveltekit-supabase-oauth/README.md

 - sets server-side supabase client authentication in `hooks.server.js`.
 - auth guards: server page requests are guarded by the `+layout.server.js` file under `/src/routes/(auth)`, client navigation is guarded by `+page.server.js` files in subdirectories.
 - for now, replaces the old $session store with a secure version.
 This is not the only method available, but I'm trying out something other than `invaldiateAll()`.
-- refreshes the supabase `access_token` whenever it has less than 120 seconds until expiry.
-This requires a server-side request.
-If the token expires, it'll still refresh on the next server request.

 ## Roadmap